Connections between Russian spiritual philosophy … French personalism … and Unity Consciousness!

 Imagine that you were to pick up a textbook on American history and find no mention of Thomas Paine, Benjamin Franklin, or Thomas Jefferson.
 This is pretty much the situation for anyone in the West trying to understand modern Russia.
 The standard textbooks have almost nothing to say about the conservative ideas currently dominating the political scene.
 The Soviet Union vigorously suppressed the key thinkers of the right for most of the last century, of course, but even now that it is no longer … Continue reading →

 Forget about the works of Zbigniew Brzezinski, Stephen Cohen or other scholars who specialize in Russian studies.
-You won’t learn anything important from them, instead pick up a copy of Dostoevsky’s “Crime and Punishment” or Tolstoy’s “War and Peace” if you want to know how to defeat Russia, said James Stavridis, a former US admiral and commander of NATO in Europe.Stavridis, in all seriousness, argued that to understand “the Russian soul,” one … Continue reading →
+You won’t learn anything important from them, instead pick up a copy of Dostoevsky’s “Crime and Punishment” or Tolstoy’s “War and Peace” if you want to know how to defeat Russia, said James Stavridis, a former US admiral and commander of NATO in Europe.Stavridis, in all seriousness, argued that to understand “the Russian soul,” one needs to be well-versed in Russian novels … Continue reading →

 Given the growing decrepitude of traditional hierarchical organizational models, the inability to communicate effectively across the intransigent silos, bloated bureaucracies, and the knee-jerk defensive responses like “that’s not how we do things here”, “if we didn’t build it, it’s worthless” … that are so toxic to innovation, it is not surprising that more radical approaches are now the vogue.